AUDITIONS FOR NEW MEMBERS: Thursday, Aug. 6, 3:30-6:30pm. Call our director at 816-718-9200 to schedule your audition!

-Choristers and Children's Choir: Students will need to match some pitches, demonstrate how high and low they can sing, and sing a familiar song such as “Row, Row, Row Your Boat” or "Happy Birthday."
-A prepared piece is not necessary.
+Choristers and Children's Choir: Students will be asked to match pitches played on the piano, demonstrate how high and low they can sing, and sing a familiar song, such as “Row, Row, Row Your Boat” or "Happy Birthday."
+A prepared piece is not necessary or required.

 Youth Choir: Students will sing a prepared piece of 2 minutes or less, match pitches and demonstrate sight-singing abilities.